soul-newacc/LoanDiscordBot/README.md

 This is just a joke we made along with my friends while playing the economy of the bot "UnbeliavleBoat" or whatever it is called

 We had a rule: they had to be stored on jsons!
-So i learned a little of how to code discord bots and how to do stuff on jsons with python
+So i learned a little of how to code discord bots and how to do stuff with jsons with python

 # Usage